ampledata/aprs/README.rst

 Included are several Interface Classes:

 * APRS - Abstract Class from which all other Interfaces are inherited.
-* TCPAPRS - Interfaces Class for connecting to APRS-IS via TCP.
+* TCP - Interfaces Class for connecting to APRS-IS via TCP.
 Can send or receive APRS Frames.
-* UDPAPRS - Interfaces Class for connecting to APRS-IS via UDP.
+* UDP - Interfaces Class for connecting to APRS-IS via UDP.
 Only supports sending APRS Frames.
-* HTTPAPRS - Interfaces Class for connecting to APRS-IS via HTTP.
+* HTTP - Interfaces Class for connecting to APRS-IS via HTTP.
 Currently only supports sending APRS Frames.

 Additional Interface Classes for connecting to KISS Interfaces are included: